 As globalization and digital innovation shift consumer spending habits and fashion as we know it, the wave of change within the industry is on the rise.
-Currently, 74% of consumers rely on social networks to guide purchasing decisions, however, e-commerce is not the only medium we are seeing evolve.
+54% of Social Browsers use social media to research products which goes to show how integral technology is in the purchasing journey.
+However, e-commerce is not the only medium we are seeing evolve.
 From the rise in sustainability to an emphasis on community engagement, this article takes a deep dive into fashion industry statistics and how they are propelling executives to disrupt and challenge the norm.

 Clothing plays a role in every aspect of our lives whether it be professionally or personally.
-From picking fabrics to ordering products, we all use clothing to tell a story and share our brand.
-Whether you’re working directly in the fashion industry or not, understanding new and emerging trends and data will set you apart within the saturated market.
-To explore how strategic trends, marketing efforts, employment rates and other industry data are shaping fashion retailers in 2021 and beyond, let’s explore statistics that examine the forces that work within fashion.
-If you’re interested in learning about a specific topic jump to any industry section using our table of contents below.
+From choosing fabrics to ordering products, we all use clothing to tell a story and share our brand.
+Whether you’re working in the fashion industry or not, understanding new and emerging trends and data will set you apart within the saturated market.
+To explore how strategic trends, marketing efforts, employment rates and other industry data are shaping fashion retailers in 2021 and beyond, let’s explore statistics that reflect the forces at work in fashion.
+If you’re interested in learning about a specific topic, jump to any industry section using our table of contents below.

 - E-Commerce Retail

 - Social Media & Marketing